Home / Blog /

 It’s the right thing to do.

-Educating employees about financial concepts, such as budgeting, saving, investing and debt management, can help improve the workforce’s financial literacy and lead to long-term financial stability, particularly for historically marginalized groups.
+Educating employees about financial concepts, such as budgeting, saving, investing and debt management, can help improve the workforce’s financial literacy and lead to long-term financial stability, particularly for lower wage workers.

 As employers respond to employees’ desire to receive support across multiple aspects of their well-being, it’s important to consider adding financial wellness benefits to the mix.
 Offering these benefits is a smart move for employers who want to improve employee satisfaction and increase engagement; raise productivity; enhance well-being; attract and retain top talent; and foster a positive company culture and healthy employer brand.